-It was more than five years ago that my mother-in-law, who lives next door, fell and broke her hip.
+It was more than twenty-five years ago that my mother-in-law, who lived next door, fell and broke her hip.
 I visited her in the hospital the next day.
 She was not in too much pain to talk.

 I had dreamed about what kind of place I would like, but I also had thought about what my bare minimums were, and I had narrowed them down to three: beauty, quiet, and running water.
 I’d hauled water twenty eight years before, when I lived in East Africa.
 I could do that again.

 “No,” I thought, “I must have running water, and I would like hot running water, but I will heat water on a stove, if necessary.
 I certainly don’t want to haul it from somewhere else.”

 I told everyone that I was looking for a place in France where I could paint for two months.
 A friend (and former roommate ) of mine in Massachusetts had a friend who was a college roommate and had married a Frenchman.
 The roommate now lived in Paris.
 She didn’t have a house, but she had two friends who had houses I could use: one in the Ardeche, a mountainous area just west of the Rhone River, and one near Carcassonne, with a view of “…La Montagne Noire out the back windows.”

 So I made a complicated itinerary, in which I would arrive, go to the house outside of Carcassonne, make some connections, leave my heavy art materials, and return to Amsterdam to meet Amy and Paul.
 Then Paul and I would visit my sister in England, meet Amy in Paris four days later, and travel south to Carcassonne, where we’d stay for several weeks, traveling from there to Rome and back before I would take Paul to Amsterdam to fly away home, I would return to the other house in the Ardeche, stay and paint for three weeks, and then come home with Amy.